justinmccoy/lab-watson-automatic-model-builder/README.md

   1. **Overview** - The page you're seeing now, shows who is collaborating on the projects, and number of assets associated
   2. **Assets** - Links to each asset found within the project, broken down into categories
-  3. **Environments** - Track you capacity units used, and manage Anaconda environments.
+  3. **Environments** - Track capacity units used, and manage Anaconda environments.
   4. **Access Control** - Manage collaborators for project
   5. **Readme** - Markdown documentation for projecct
   6. **Add to Project** - Create, connect, or import new assets to project